‘General Hospital’ Spoilers: Andrea Savo Back In PC, Nelle Acts As Double Agent?

 — General Hospital (@GeneralHospital) April 1, 2017

-The secrets that the Cassadines are harboring would finally come to light and it seems someone will be back on set to play the role of Daphne.
-Based on General Hospital spoilers hint she has been nursing someone back to health.
+The secrets that the Cassadines are harboring will finally come to light, and it seems someone will be back on set to play the role of Daphne.
+General Hospital spoilers hint that she has been nursing someone back to health.
 There have been rumors that Nikolas Cassadine is going to reappear.
-Although the last actor who played the role, Tyler Christopher, made it clear he will not be back in General Hospital, a recast is still an option.
-The fan favorite Nick Stabile is a good candidate for the part.
+Although the last actor who played the role, Tyler Christopher, made it clear he will not be back on General Hospital, recasting is still an option.
+The fan-favorite Nick Stabile is a good candidate for the part.

 The former General Hospital actor does not appear averse to the possibility of reprising his role in the soap.
 Given how the story is wrapping up, it appears Valentin is going to be painted as a good guy.
 If Nikolas is in Greece recovering from whatever sickness struck him, Valentin could be cleared of the charges.
-Daphne seems to be wearing a nurse’s garb and she could be taking care of someone on the Greek island.
+Daphne seems to be wearing a nurse’s garb and could be taking care of someone on the Greek island.

-A trip to the Cassadine Island to finally answer important questions which have been bugging General Hospital fans.
-After all, there are a lot of loose ends that only a trip to the island could solve.
+A trip to Cassadine Island will finally answer important questions that have been bugging General Hospital fans.
+After all, there are a lot of loose ends that only a trip to the island can solve.
 Since Jason obtained permission from Valentin, they could get answers freely.
-Who they meet of what they find out could shed light on some things and open more loose ends.
+Who they meet or what they find out could shed light on some things and open more loose ends.

 SNEAK PEEK: Laura & Tracy's Turkish adventure begins, but what is Edward's daughter really after? https://t.co/LYa47fn3m7 #GH